-Our process will require a balance of playfulness and seriousness, planning and spontaneity, group work and individual contributions.
-As you may notice, every time we learn something, it usually leads to several more questions.
 While we discuss our values as part of a long-term vision and project, our current planning is focused on the short term.
 Many of our goals are things we hope to achieve in the next 12 months.
 We need to focus on gathering and sharing valuable information and developing the tools to support a long term planning dialogue.
 Once we have reached that point, and are equipped with the tools we need, then we can begin a conversation about what Fly Ranch will become.

 A quick summary of what we’re hoping to accomplish within this 12-month timeline, roughly in this order:

 - Spend time on the land and in Gerlach and Empire, surveying the environment.